bowenyu066/language-shapes-reasoning/BLOG.md

-# Disentangling Tokenization from Reasoning: An Investigation of Sequence Length Effects in Multilingual Transformer Models

-**Project Report for 6.7960 Deep Learning (Fall 2025)**
+# The Efficiency Paradox: Does Maximizing Token Density Degrade Reasoning Performance?

+**6.7960 Deep Learning Final Project Report by Bowen Yu, Linrui Ma, and Yiwei Liang**

 ---

-## Motivation and Background
+## Introduction

-Transformer-based language models have revolutionized natural language processing, but their computational complexity scales quadratically with sequence length: $O(n^2d)$ for self-attention, where $n$ is sequence length and $d$ is model dimension.
-This fundamental constraint makes sequence length a critical factor in both training efficiency and inference cost.
+Sequence-based neural architectures have transformed how we model complex dependencies.
+Yet, the quadratic cost of self-attention, $O(n^2 d)$, remains a defining constraint.
+As sequence length $(n)$ grows, the computational and memory requirements for inference escalate, establishing 'tokens per second' as the primary metric of efficiency.

+Crucially, this metric obscures a fundamental variable: information density.
+Because different encoding strategies can represent the exact same underlying information with vastly different token counts, the computational cost of processing a fixed unit of information varies significantly.

-Recent work has explored various approaches to reduce sequence length while preserving model capability: sparse attention patterns, learned compression tokens, and efficient attention approximations.
-However, one underexplored dimension is the role of **tokenization** itself—different languages require dramatically different numbers of tokens to express identical semantic content.
+While recent work has explored methods to reduce sequence length, such as sparse attention patterns, learned compression tokens, and efficient approximations, the role of tokenization itself remains an underexplored dimension.

-Consider a simple example:
-- English: "The quick brown fox jumps over the lazy dog" → ~10 tokens (depending on tokenizer)
-- Chinese: "快速的棕色狐狸跳过懒狗" → ~8 characters, potentially 4-6 tokens

-This raises a fundamental question for multilingual transformers: **Can we disentangle the effects of tokenization efficiency from actual reasoning capability?** If a model produces shorter sequences in one language, is this purely a tokenization artifact, or does it reflect differences in internal reasoning processes?
+To study this phenomenon, we use multilingual Large Language Models as a strategic entry point.
+Consider the sentence: 'The quick brown fox jumps over the lazy dog.'
+In English, this consumes roughly 10 tokens.
+In Chinese ('快速的棕色狐狸跳过懒狗'), the same semantic content compresses to just 4–6 tokens.
+This natural variation provides an ideal experimental proxy to test the impact of compression.

+In this investigation, we leverage these linguistic differences to determine whether the reduced sequence lengths inherent to logographic languages offer a genuine computational advantage, or if high-density tokenization exposes architectural bottlenecks that degrade reasoning capability.

 ### Why This Matters for Deep Learning